Tres Marías Island mouse

-The Tres Marías island mouse or Tres Marías deer mouse (Peromyscus madrensis) is a species of rodent in the family Cricetidae.
+The Tres Marías island mouse or Tres Marías deermouse (Peromyscus madrensis) is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".
 It is found only on the Islas Marías off the west coast of Mexico (part of the state of Nayarit).
 When last assessed, it was common on María Cleofás Island, but rare or absent on the other, more disturbed, islands.

 Description

 The Tres Marías island mouse is the size of a small rat, with a head and body measuring 21 to 25 cm, and a tail 10 to 13 cm in length.
 They have pale tan fur, with white underparts, lips, and feet.
 There is a faint stripe of darker fur towards the rear of the animal's back, and there are dark spots on the ankles.
 The tail has relatively little hair, and is noticeably darker on the upper surface.
 Females have six teats.
 Compared with other closely related species, it is larger, with a longer tail, smaller ears, and a smaller penis.